jangxx/VRC-Avatar-Remote-Server/README.md

 	--restart unless-stopped \ # automatically (re)start the server when your PC restarts -v /path/to/your/config/directory:/data/config \
-	-v /path/to/icons:/data/config \ # optionally set the path to where icons should be stored -b 8080:8080 # set the address and port for the webinterface -b 9001:9001/udp # set the OSC input port
+	-v /path/to/icons:/data/config \ # optionally set the path to where icons should be stored -p 8080:8080 \ # set the address and port for the webinterface -p 9001:9001/udp # set the OSC input port
 ```

 ## Running the server with docker-compose